 Section 1: Standard Preparation Methods for Tea Evaluation

-It is advisable to prepare each tea to be evaluated using two methods, the first is a veritable “trial-by-fire” that is commonly used in tea evaluations and is based on the ISO-3103 specifications for tea evaluation.
+It is advisable to prepare each tea to be evaluated using two methods, the first is a veritable “trial-by-fire” that is commonly used in tea evaluations in the tea industry and is based on the ISO-3103 specifications for tea evaluation.
 The second is an attempt to simulate the preparation methods subjected to each tea by average consumers.

 This method involves a long steep time in near-boiling water, however the ratio of water to dry leaf is very low compared to many other suggested steeping parameters.
-The idea here is to steep the leaves long and hot bringing in hopes to bring out as many characteristics as possible for evaluation.
-If evaluating many teas or setting up a tea tasting room or program, try to use the same water across all of your tests.
+The idea here is to steep the leaves long and hot in hopes of bringing out as many characteristics as possible for evaluation.
+If evaluating many teas or setting up a tea tasting room or program, use the same water across all of your tests.
 As with any tests like this, the object is to have only one variable changing between tests and in our case, it’s the tea that will be changing.

 – brewing time: 6 minutes